 Best overall face wash for oily skin

 When choosing a face wash, Park says to look for something “gentle and foaming, so it can gently remove oil and impurities.”
 She adds that it should also be oil-free and noncomedogenic (i.e., won’t clog pores).
-She and Frieling both recommend CeraVe’s Foaming Facial Cleanser, which Park says is safe for all skin types, including oily skin.
-“I love this product because the formula has three essential ceramides to cleanse the skin without stripping it in the process,” says Frieling.
+She, King, Ingleton, and Frieling all recommend CeraVe’s Foaming Facial Cleanser, which Park says is safe for all skin types, including oily skin.
+It’s a “basic, effective, easy-to-find option,” according to Ingleton.“I love this product because the formula has three essential ceramides to cleanse the skin without stripping it in the process,” says Frieling.
 Ceramides, she adds, help skin rebuild and repair the protective barrier to make it more resilient against future damage and signs of aging.
 It also contains hyaluronic acid, which provides moisture, and niacinamide, which soothes and calms the skin, while sodium lauroyl lactylates give the cleanser its foaming consistency, which helps loosen skin impurities.

 Other foaming cleansers